Seared Herb Panela. Courtesy of Hugo's

 1716 E. State Highway 356

 This Laotian restaurant was just named dropped in Bon Appetit‘s 2019 Best Restaurant City of the Year story about Dallas.
-Along with Khao Noodle Shop (which was ranked the second best new restaurant in America), Nalinh was given kudos for its excellent Lao cuisine.
+Along with Khao Noodle Shop (which was ranked the second best new restaurant in America before it closed), Nalinh was given kudos for its excellent Lao cuisine.

 Menu items include the classic stir fry, noodles, soups, salads and more.
 One of the most popular dishes is the Gadoog Moo, which is fried pork riblets with fried garlic.
 The Thaam Tahd platter is another favorite with papaya salad, eggs, Lao sausage, clams, fried meatballs, pork loaf, vegetables, vermicelli noodles and pork rinds.